Last Updated on 13 January 2026 by Cycloscope

 Trangia stoves are lightweight and surprisingly durable.
 As they are spirit-burning stoves, it is also mostly easy to find alcohol for them.

-What is the difference between a camping and bikepacking stove?
+What is the difference between a camping and a bikepacking stove?

 Camping stoves are usually larger and steadier.
-They might hold enough space for two pots and they are often a lot heavier and bulkier than bikepacking stoves.
-The latter needs to pack up tight and is preferably a lot more lightweight making it easier to fit into the pack.
+They might hold enough space for two pots, and they are often a lot heavier and bulkier than bikepacking stoves.
+The latter needs to pack up tightly and, preferably, be much lighter, making it easier to fit into the pack.